Hunting in Romania: Big game hunting

 Big game species include the apex predators brown bear (Ursus arctos), wolf (Canis lupus) and European lynx (Lynx lynx).
 Species of ungulates include the chamois (Rupicapra rupicapra), red deer (Cervus elaphus), roe deer (Capreolus capreolus), fallow deer (Dama dama), wild boar (Sus scrofa) and mouflon (Ovis aries musimon).
 Transylvanian Bloodhounds, Fox Terriers and Airedale Terriers are used to hunt wild boar.
 Hounds are rare and Greyhounds are non-existent in the hunting field in Romania; yet the Transylvanian Bloodhound is a breed of hunting dog developed by the Hungarian ethnics of Transylvania, Romania, centuries ago but internationally registered as a Hungarian breed.

 Bear hunting (vanatoare de urs): Romania has the highest number and density of brown bears in Europe and is one of the only few countries to allow its hunting.
 According to CIC, the world record Eurasian brown bear trophy skin (687.79 CIC points) was shot in Romania in 1985, and for the skull trophy, Romania has 2nd place (69.30 points), while 1st place (70.0 CIC points) was shot in Kamchatka, Russia.

 Around 250 permits are issued yearly for two bear hunts: fall season (Sep.
 15 – Dec.
 31) and spring season (Mar.
 15 – May 15).
 Methods used are spot and stalk, waiting, game drives and under special permit, over bait; anything else, like trapping, shooting from blinds or elevated stand or use of archery are illegal.
-Recommended are large caliber rifle magnums, with a 7x64 mm minimum necessary.
+Recommended are large caliber rifle magnums, with a 7×64mm minimum necessary.
 Good populations are in Gurghiu, Vrancea, Făgăraş and south-east Carpathians.
 In Romanian hunting tradition, bear baculum is regarded as unconventional trophy.

 Chamois hunting (vanatoare de capre negre) in Romania ranks as one of the world's finest, in both specimens' quality and level of challenge.
 According to the CIC, Romania accounts for the top world record chamois trophy at 141.1 CIC points, shot in Făgăraş in 1937, and unbeaten since, along with other seven of the world's top ten trophies.
 Capra neagra (black goat) or capra de munte (mountain goat), or how Romanians call these animals, are confined solely to the alpine regions of the south and eastern Carpathian Mountains, living summers above and winters under the timberline.
 Hunting in such rugged terrain, such wary animal, with very keen senses, makes it very demanding, tiresome and suited only for the fittest and experienced sportsman; chamois hunting is comparable to that of Eurasian ibex or North American mountain goat.

 The only methods used are stalking and waiting; any use of dogs or drives with beaters are strictly forbidden.
-The only weapon allowed for hunting chamois is rifle, with a 5.6x50 mm caliber coefficient or better.
+The only weapon allowed for hunting chamois is rifle, with a 5.6×50mm caliber coefficient or better.
 Most successful shots are long range, made from scoped bolt-action or express rifles.
 A special permit must be obtained by both hunters, foreign or domestic, in order to pursue this animal, in a hunting season of a month or so, opened each year around mid-October.